 Fafnir was a dwarf that was known for having a strong right arm and a brave soul.
 Fafnir was the son of the dwarf king Hreidmar, and he had two brothers Otr and Regin.
 When he was young and lived in his father’s house he helped by protecting their property as a guard.
 The reason why it was Fafnir that was chosen for the job was that Fafnir was the strongest and most aggressive of the three brothers.
-Because of Hreidmar being the king of the dwarves he had a good amount of wealth and their house was made from gleaming gold and blinking gems.
+Because Hreidmar was the king of the dwarves he had a good amount of wealth and their house was made from gleaming gold and blinking gems.

 Fafnir the dragon

 Regin took up his harp, and his fingers smote the strings, and the music which came forth sounded like the wail of the winter’s wind through the dead tree-tops of the forest.
 And the song which he sang was full of grief and wild hopeless yearning for the things which were not to be.
 When he had ceased, Siegfried said,—

 “That was indeed a sorrowful song for one to sing who sees his hopes so nearly realized.
 Why are you so sad?
 Is it because you fear the curse which you have taken upon yourself? or is it because you know not what you will do with so vast a treasure, and its possession begins already to trouble you?”

 “Oh, many are the things I will do with that treasure!” answered Regin; and his eyes flashed wildly, and his face grew red and pale.
 “I will turn winter into summer; I will make the desert places glad; I will bring back the golden age; I will make myself a God: for mine shall be the wisdom and the gathered wealth of the world.
 And yet I fear”—

 “The ring, the ring—it is accursed!
 The Norns, too, have spoken, and my doom is known.
 I cannot escape it.”